Boutonnière Deformity of Finger

 - A cut to the finger’s central slip

-- An injury to the middle finger joint—called the proximal interphalangeal (PIP) joint
+- An injury to the first finger joint—called the proximal interphalangeal (PIP) joint

 - A severe burn on the hand